KenKundert/quantiphy/doc/examples.rst

 as the string '300 K', the units would be confused for the scale factor.
 As mentioned in :ref:`ambiguity` the 'K' would be treated as a scale factor unless you took explicit steps.
-In this case, this issue is circumvented by specifying the units in the model along with the name and description.
-The model is also used when creating *Vt* to specify the name, units, and description.
+In this case, this issue is circumvented by specifying the units in the *model* along with the name and description.
+The *model* is also used when creating *Vt* to specify the name, units, and description.

 The last part simply prints the four values.
-It uses the :S format specification to indicated that the full quantity description should be printed.
+The *show_label* preference is set, so names and descriptions are printed along with the values.
 In this case, since all the quantities have descriptions, the first string in *label_fmt* is used to format the output.

 .. _timeit example: